scharris/sqljson-query/docs/tutorial.md

 ```

 As noted above, it's also easy to generate the database metadata without relying on Maven or Java, if you
-will execute the
+will just execute the
 [database metadata query](https://github.com/scharris/sqljson-query-dropin/tree/main/dbmd/src/main/resources)
-for your database type and save the resulting json value to `query-gen/dbmd/dbmd.json`.
-The query has one
+for your database type (Oracle or Postgres) and save the resulting json value to file
-parameter `relPat` which is a regular expression for table names to be included, for which you can pass '.*' or
+`query-gen/dbmd/dbmd.json`.
+The query has one parameter `relPat` which is a regular expression for table
-adjust it as required.
+names to be included, for which you can pass '.*' or adjust it as required.

 The metadata is generated at `query-gen/dbmd/dbmd.json`, which is where it's expected to be for the
 query generator.
 It's good to glance at its contents when you're getting started just to make sure
-it's finding the tables and views you expect it to.
+that the tool found the tables and views you expected it to.

 ## Query Generation

-We're now ready to write our query specifications and to generate the SQL and result types sources from these.
+We're now ready to write our query specifications and to generate the SQL and result types sources from them.

+## Single-Table Query
 We're expected to define our queries in file `query-gen/queries/query-specs.ts`.
 Create the file in a text editor
 with the following initial contents: